SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

-The signatures of the methods that create the subscription and instantiate the workflow specify the parameters—both optional and required.
+The signatures of the methods that create the subscription and instantiate the workflow specify the parameters???both optional and required.
 The list of parameters is determined by the workflow author, so they may differ from one workflow definition to another.
 The list of subscription parameters is specified as metadata of the workflow definitions.
 The subscription parameters are provided when the subscription is created.
 The list of initialization parameters is specified in XAML as part of the workflow definition.
 The initialization parameters are provided when the workflow is instantiated.

-Subscriptions are bound to a specific SharePoint object—either an **SPList** instance or an **SPWeb** instance.
+Subscriptions are bound to a specific SharePoint object???either an **SPList** instance or an **SPWeb** instance.
 The subscription object type is passed in as a value of a required parameter when the subscription is created.
 The object type defines the subscription scope so that a subscription can only respond to events that occur on the object to which they are subscribed.